Nainik2509/Vuexy-React-Next-Js/docs/guide/settings/theme-config.md

 ## Overview

-To configure your template, we will be using `/src/configs/themeConfig.ts` file, which has all the template configurations listed with their valid values.
+To configure your template, we will be using the `/src/configs/themeConfig.ts` file, which has all the template configurations listed with their valid values.
 Just change the configurations as per your requirement and you are done.

 If you are looking to match up with one of our demos, then please read [demo configs](/guide/development/demo-config.html) doc.

 ::: danger Important
-Make sure you clear the browser local storage in order to see the config changes in the template.
+Make sure you clear the browser's local storage in order to see the config changes in the template.
 Refer: <strong>[How to clear local storage?](https://www.leadshook.com/help/how-to-clear-local-storage-in-google-chrome-browser/)</strong>
 :::

 ## Properties